 I decided to make a section of single crochet on both sides of the tunic between the motifs.
 These are then taken up by pleats before beginning the bodice.
 Here are some close-up shots of the pleats:

 In this photo, you can see how I’ve folded the pleat.
 This is looking straight down at the top of the pleat.

-I used these great clips to hold the pleats while I was working.
+I used these (affiliate link) great clips to hold the pleats while I was working.
 You stitch through all 3 thicknesses when you come to the pleats, and in that way you begin working the bodice right from the top of the motifs.